MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-synchronizing-information-between-outlook-and-microsoft-dynamics-nav.md

 2. Now, open [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] and locate the contact card for CT100006.

-     The **Next To\-do Date** field lists the new date of the meeting.
-You can choose the date field to open the to\-do list, and see the changes that you made to the appointment.
+     The **Next To-do Date** field lists the new date of the meeting.
+You can choose the date field to open the to-do list, and see the changes that you made to the appointment.

 ## Handling a Synchronization Conflict
  Michael decides to call the customer to let the customer know that David has made changes to the appointment.
 He finds that there is a conflict in the contact information, and troubleshoots the conflict.
 Although this scenario demonstrates how to solve the conflict manually, you can also set up synchronization to handle conflicts automatically.
 For more information, see [How to: Set Up Synchronization Conflict Resolution Options](../Topic/How%20to:%20Set%20Up%20Synchronization%20Conflict%20Resolution%20Options.md).